Guestlogix/back-end-take-home/SUBMISSION.md

   The interface displayed should have Driver Class: org.h2.Driver, JDBC Url jdbc:h2:~/db_guestlogix (this is the location where the database will be created), User Name: sa and Password: empty.
 Then you click the Connect button and you'll good to go.
 - To use the algorithms that find the routes, please access the following URL http://localhost:8080/route/calculate/{originAirportIataCode}/{destinationAirportIataCode}.
 An example of execution is ``http://localhost:8080/route/calculate/CMH/YEG``
   After accessing the mentioned URL passing the Airport Iata Codes, the system will calculate and return a String with the routes found or a message informing no route was found.
+- There's also this URL that calls a work-in-progress-recursive-algorithm. ``http://localhost:8080/route/calculate-recursive/CMH/ABJ``.

   Quick mention here, I wanted to create a simple page where there would be a combo box for the user to select the Aiport by name without having to know it's IATA code, but the time ran short. =/